Meal Plan Accommodations

 Stonehill College is deeply committed to the full participation of students with disabilities in all aspects of College life, including the dining experience.
 In accordance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act (ADA), Stonehill has established procedures to ensure that students with documented disabilities have access to meal plan accommodations that reasonably meet their needs as required by law.
 According to the ADA, a disability is defined as any mental or physical impairment that substantially limits the individual in a major life activity compared to the average person.
 There must also be a legitimate connection between the disability and the requested accommodation.

 As a residential college, Stonehill requires that all students living on campus participate in the meal plan available through the College's Dining Services.
-Virtually all students’ needs can be met through the standard meal plan options.
-However, students with conditions whose needs cannot be met through this process may request a meal plan accommodation.
+Most students’ needs can be met through the standard meal plan options.
+However, students with documented disabilities that limit their dining options may request a meal plan accommodation.
 Stonehill’s Dining Services offers a wide variety of dining options capable of accommodating many different dietary needs, including allergies/intolerances and chronic health conditions.
 We recognize that students with special dietary needs already experience a more limited diet than those who do not, and are required to exert more time and effort in managing their diet than others; thus, every effort is made to provide helpful information to students who have to manage their diet when eating in the dining halls.
-For this reason, we require students who are requesting meal plan accommodations to schedule a cost-free meeting with the campus’s registered dietician to discuss your dietary restrictions and review all of the dining options before pursuing a meal plan accommodation.
+For this reason, we require students who are requesting meal plan accommodations to schedule a cost-free meeting with the campus’s registered dietician to discuss their dietary restrictions and review all of the dining options before pursuing a meal plan accommodation.

 The goal of this process is to provide students with the tools that they need to be active in the management of their allergy or food-related medical condition within the residential dining program.
 Please contact Kim Pierce, RD, LDN at 508-565-1879 or at email@example.com for more information on available options or to set up an appointment.